GilleM/Memory-game/README.md

 ### The business goals of this website is:

-- the page could possibly be the part of some company's website or it could contribute to entertaining large group of people by playing memory card game
+- the page could possibly be part of some company's website or it could contribute to entertaining large group of people

 ### User Stories

-- as a new user who never played memory, I want to have access to the memory rules,
+- as a new user who never played a memory game before, I want to have access to the memory game rules,
-- as a new user, I want to see nicely developed game with logical characteristic (2 matching cards appear, other stay closed)
+- as a new user, I want to see a nicely developed game with logical characteristics (2 matching cards appear, others stay closed)
 - as a young user, I want to have more time to find all the cards
 - as a competitive user, I'd like to have different levels of complexity
 - as a user, I'd like the pictures to be nice and funny and the page to be enjoyable.
-I'd like to have fun with playing it
+I'd like to have fun while playing it

 ##  Five Planes Method
 ***
 ## 1. Strategy

-The main goal of the website is for younger and older generations to have fun playing memory game.
-My personal goal was to well understand the JavaScript logic and to prove myself that I could do my first game.
+The main goal of the website is for younger and older generations to have fun playing a memory game.
+My personal goal was to well understand the JavaScript logic well and to prove to myself that I could do my first game.

 ## 2. Scope